 Dear Valued Customer,

-At EHCS, we know that living with diabetes can be challenging, but you’re never alone on this journey.
-CoreVantage is designed to support your health and well-being every step of the way.
-Thank you for choosing us as your partner in better health! |
+At EHCS, we understand the challenges of living with diabetes—and we’re here to support you every step of the way.
+Thank you for choosing us as your partner in better health!

 |